Back

 3. Loss of Interest

 When activities that once brought joy and satisfaction lose their charm, leading to feelings of indifference and apathy, it can result in detachment and boredom.
-While it’s common to feel disinterested in things occasionally, if this apathy becomes a constant presence and impacts your daily life, it could suggest depression.
+Although it’s common to feel disinterested in things occasionally, if this apathy becomes a constant presence and impacts your daily life, it could suggest depression.

 4. Worthlessness